sagemath/trac_to_gh/Issue 5799.md

 # Issue 5799: [with patch, needs review] jsMath, favicon, and logo for live, static, and offline docs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5799

 Original creator: mpatel